-Scholar Victoria is a Melbourne based non-profit community organisation working to promote historical fencing as a martial art and modern sport, and we welcome participants of all age groups, levels of fitness, and backgrounds, to take part.
+Scholar Victoria is a Melbourne based non-profit community organisation working to promote historical fencing as a martial art and modern sport, and we welcome everyone to take part, no matter their previous experience, level of fitness, or background.

 We focus on the Longsword as it was used in the 15th and 16th century German sources, introducing a variety of weapons and styles to suit the interests of the individual.

 The 15th century was the heyday of the Longsword, seeing its use across most of Europe.
 Our 15th Century syllabus is drawn from writings in the tradition of Johannes Liechtenauer and is presented in parallel contrast with our 16th century fencing classes.
 While the source material for these systems do include sections on fighting in harness (armour), known as Harnisfechten, and descriptions of using the longsword while mounted (Rossfechten), typically we teach only the Blossfechten (unarmoured) techniques.

 Liechtenauer himself seems to have been a fencing master of the late 14th/early 15th century, however we have no direct writings or historical records of his existence.
 The entire body of his fencing system has been passed on to us through other writers from the 15th century.
 This system was recorded as a series of verses known as the Zettel, and various authors reproduced these verses, adding their own explanation of the techniques described therein.

 Our own syllabus uses these commentaries (often called “glosses”), in particular we lean heavily on the following authors: